 How to Teach a Parrot to Play Dead

-Once your bird learns the trick, it will flop over onto its back and hold still.
+Once your parrot learns the trick, it will flop over onto its back and hold still.
 After a few seconds, or when you tell it to, the parrot will then ‘reanimate.’

-- Make sure your bird is on a flat surface.
+- Make sure your parrot is on a flat surface.
 This should be soft or cushioned, as the parrot might get enthusiastic and flop down too hard.

 - Put your finger out and wait for your parrot to extend its leg forward.
 If your parrot knows how to step up, use the command you’ve associated with the action.

-- When the bird puts its leg forward, move your finger up and to the other side of it.
+- When it puts its leg forward, move your finger up and to the other side of it.